Sameera-Ishrat/NextJS/README.md

 # NextJS

-Testing the git functionality here.Testing for stash pop
+Testing the git functionality here

-adding more stuff to it
-hello hello world
+Editing from main